 This will close in 0 seconds

 I am the founder and Executive Director of Clinical Alliance Services, LLC, where I work closely with an amazing team of clinicians from whom I learn every day.
 I hold a Ph.D. in Clinical Psychology from Boston University, a J.D. with a concentration in Health Law from Seton Hall University, and an Ed.M. from the Harvard Graduate School of Education.
 After training for several years at Cambridge Health Alliance in psychodynamic psychotherapy at the Victims of Violence Program and Outpatient Psychiatry Department, I completed a postdoctoral fellowship at the Pacific Islands Division of the National Center for PTSD and later worked as a Health Science Specialist at the Women's Health Sciences Division of the National Center for PTSD.
 Later, I transitioned to the role of Administrative Director of a community mental health center, which sparked my strong interest in the intersection of clinical work, administration, and health insurance.
-I am currently on the Executive Committee of the Massachusetts Psychological Association and am dedicated to making mental health care accessible, particularly to underserved communities.
+I am currently Secretary of the Massachusetts Psychological Association and am dedicated to making mental health care accessible, particularly to underserved communities.

 I have worked extensively with marginalized populations, particularly first and second-generation immigrants and socioeconomically disadvantaged individuals.
 My clinical areas of specialty include trauma and complex posttraumatic stress disorder, dissociation, personality disorders and attachment.
 My clinical orientation is attached-based, relational and psychodynamic.
-I also have training in Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT).
-Cognitive Processing Therapy (CPT) and Motivational Interviewing (MI), as I believe it is important to be flexible and integrative when providing clinical care to best meet clients' individual needs.
+I also have training in Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Cognitive Processing Therapy (CPT) and Motivational Interviewing (MI), as I believe it is important to be flexible and integrative when providing clinical care to best meet clients' individual needs.

 I incorporate the following treatment approaches in my work: